 First thing: really make sure you’re conscious of not trying to get it all to be “perfect.”
 One of the things that I often hear trainees in the Courageous Living Coach Certification getting stuck around is, “I’m kind of a coach who does this…and I’m kind of a coach who does this other thing… Should I be in a niche?
 Should I not?
 I don’t know.
 I feel like I could make more money if I’m in a niche, but then I feel like it’s not authentic for me to be in a niche…”

 And, those are examples of trying to get it perfect.

 My advice is that you make a commitment that you are not going to do this thing where you’re back and forth, back and forth, back and forth with how you describe yourself.
 Instead?
 Just pick something, and go with it.
 People rewrite their bio’s online all the time.
-Like, like there are interviews floating out there where I describe myself in a certain way, or I give the interviewer my, you know, my bio and they read the bio.
-I hear that bio now, and I would never describe myself that way with that bio now, but it was where it was at at the time.
+Like, there are interviews floating out there where I describe myself in a certain way, or I give the interviewer my, you know, my bio and they read the bio.
+I hear that bio now, and I would never describe myself that way with that bio now, but it was where I was at at the time.
 So you’ve got to be where you’re at.
 You’ll get tripped up if you’re constantly avoiding choosing something, because you’re trying to get it right.

 Second: release attachment to writing a bio that will “get the sale.”
 Release the sales approach of “ABC,” Always Be Closing.
 That’s like a sales and marketing type lingo.
 I don’t do that.
 I’s slickster.
-You don’t need to always be trying to get the sale or trying to like find out what people’s objections are so that you can somehow surmount those objections.
+You don’t need to always be trying to get the sale or trying to like find out what people’s objections are so you can somehow surmount those objections.
 Instead, really listen to people with empathy.

 Third: use normal everyday language, and stop using language people don’t really use in everyday life.
 For instance, stop trying to get people to be their “sparkliest feminine essence.”
 That’s not how real people talk in real life.